neomjs/benchmarks/.github/BLOG_POST_DRAFT_V2.md

 This project is more than just a report; it's a high-precision instrument that we are opening up to the entire web development community.
 We especially invite framework authors and component library vendors to use this harness.
 See how your tools perform under the kind of concurrent stress that your most demanding users face every day.
 Use it to identify hidden bottlenecks and validate optimizations.
 The data this benchmark provides goes beyond simple metrics; it reveals the deep, real-world impact of architectural choices.
 Perhaps it will confirm your current approach, or perhaps it will inspire you to explore new ones.

+> *Beyond framework authors, we see immense potential for enterprise decision-making.
+Imagine a consulting firm getting a client request: 'We need to handle 500,000 rows with real-time updates - which stack should we choose?'
+Today, that's answered with vendor marketing and gut instinct.
+Tomorrow, it could be answered with AI-generated reports that synthesize objective benchmark data into tailored architectural recommendations.
+The same precision we're bringing to measurement could revolutionize how teams make framework decisions.*

 The path forward requires significant engagement, either through active community contributions or through corporate sponsorship.
-Without that support, this project will continue to serve its primary purpose: providing undeniable, data-backed proof of how and why a multi-threaded architecture is more powerful for the real-time, big-data applications of the "lived-in" web.
+We believe this project has immense potential to benefit the broader web development community, and your active participation can accelerate its growth and expand its impact.
+We invite you to join us in shaping the future of frontend performance measurement.

 So, the question we pose to the community is: is there an interest for more?
 If you believe in the need for a better, more honest way to benchmark the modern web, we invite you to get involved.